babel/generator-babel-boilerplate/README.md

 ### Using Yeoman

-Yeoman is a breeze to use.
-Simply navigate to the directory you'd like to use for your project, then run `yo babel-boilerplate`.
+Navigate to the directory you'd like to use for your project, then run `yo babel-boilerplate`.

 Answer a few questions, and your project will be scaffolded.